-What technology is required to administer AAPPL Measure?
+What technology is required to administer the AAPPL?

 How can I be sure my Internet speed is fast enough to deliver AAPPL simultaneously to all the students in my classes?

-AAPPL Measure is designed to function on the most commonly available technology: broadband internet; a relatively recent version of Internet Explorer, Microsoft Edge, Firefox, or Safari browsers; and headset with microphone.
-There are also various protocols that schools must follow prior to administering AAPPL Measure.
-To check your computer for compatibility with the AAPPL Measure test delivery system, see the AAPPL System Check for the version of the test you will be administering: AAPPL 1.0 or AAPPL 2.0.
+The AAPPL is designed to function on the most commonly available technology: broadband internet; a relatively recent version of Internet Explorer, Microsoft Edge, Firefox, or Safari browsers; and headset with microphone.
+There are also various protocols that schools must follow prior to administering the AAPPL.
+To check your computer for compatibility with the AAPPL test delivery system, see the AAPPL System Check for the version of the test you will be administering: AAPPL 1.0 or AAPPL 2.0.